 Physically, her nursery is all ready to go!
 I moved L into her new “big girl” room at the beginning of July and am working on getting all of the baby clothes sorted and ready to go in the existing nursery.
 Since I’m having another girl, I have hardly purchased anything and plan to reassess her wardrobe as she grows.

 I’m doing my best to declutter the house, getting rid of junk we don’t need and being strategic about the toys and play areas we have so that L is entertained and has plenty to occupy her when the new baby arrives.
+We even rented a dumpster to help with the decluttering process here.
 Our freezer is full of meals and snacks for those first few months and I am organizing everything at work for when I take my maternity leave.
 I even started buying Christmas gifts to help with the fall craziness!